 This creates gas, and uncomfortable, painful bloating.
-If you've tried certain fiber supplements, you might know exactly what i'm talking about.
+Anyone whose tried certain fiber supplements knows exactly what i'm talking about.

 Not to mention most commercial fiber products are loaded with artificial sweeteners and flavors to mask the horrible taste, and just aren't very effective.

-And especially if you're looking to get your digestion back on track - commercial fiber supplements are doing more harm than good.
+And especially for folks who are trying to get their digestion back on track - commercial fiber supplements are doing more harm than good.

-I'll show you a more natural way - a way that will reduce bloating, and gently speed up your pooping speed, and help you effortless pass every day - with ease.
+I'll show you a more natural way - a way that will reduce bloating, and gently speed up pooping speed, and help effortless pass every day - with ease.

 2. Laxatives: dangerous chemicals that destroy the colon with use

-A laxative is a chemical, usually polyethylene glycol, or that forces your body into pushing out the contents of your colon.
+A laxative is a chemical, usually polyethylene glycol, or that forces the body into pushing out the contents of the colon.

 So yes laxatives can work temporarily.
-However you should never use laxatives, and here's why:
+However, laxatives should never be used, and here's why:

-Laxatives will actually destroy parts of your colon.
+Laxatives will actually destroy parts of the colon.

 In one study, the mucosal lining was negatively impacted to the point where the natural folds inside of the intestine had turned completely smooth .

 Once the colon loses its shape, form, and elasticity, it’s no longer as effective in terms of waste removal.
-As a result, you begin to rely on laxatives.
-And once you start relying on them, it becomes increasingly difficult to stop.
+As a result, people begin to rely on laxatives.
+And once someone starts relying on them, it becomes increasingly difficult to stop.

 It's a dangerous cycle that leads to habitual use, and worsening digestion with each use.

-And not only that, using laxatives over time will eradicate most of your healthy good bacteria.
+And not only that, using laxatives over time will eradicate most of the healthy good bacteria.

-There's a simple way to restore and strengthen your good bacteria, while deep cleaning your small intestine eliminating bacteria colonies and parasites.
+There's a simple way to restore and strengthen the good bacteria, while deep cleaning the small intestine eliminating bacteria colonies and parasites.

 3. Probiotics: should never be taken orally (here’s why)

-Ok so all these things don't work because they get destroy the natural gut microbiome, and kill most of your good bacteria...
+Ok so all these things don't work because they destroy the natural gut microbiome, and kill most of the good bacteria...